Robert E. Pearlman

-Robert Eugene Pearlman (September 16, 1939 – February 11, 2021) was an American explorer, graphic designer, author and publisher.
+Robert Eugene Pearlman (September 16, 1939 – February 11, 2021) was an American explorer, graphic designer, writer and publisher.
 He was primarily known for his work with the Maasai people of Kenya, where he conducted several cultural outreach expeditions in the late 20th and early 21st century.
 He was a board member of The Explorers Club and a 1998 recipient of the club's Sweeney Medal.

 Biography

 Pearlman was born on September 16, 1939, in Boothwyn, Pennsylvania.
 He graduated high school in 1957 in Carmel, New York.

 In 1970 Pearlman collaborated with his first wife Ruth (née Himelfarb) on a cookbook for homemade infant food.
 Ruth Pearlman (later Ruth Sember; she and Pearlman divorced in 1975) received her doctorate from Columbia University and went on to a career as a physicist and later a financial advisor before her death in June 2014.
 Their son Scott A. Pearlman, also a member of the Explorers Club, died in 1997; the Scott Pearlman Field Awards of the club are named in his honor.

 Pearlman's early career included work as a medical illustrator and as a documentary filmmaker for LIFE magazine.
 After moving to Italy in the late 1960s (to go scuba diving), he returned to New York City in the early 1970s and was a founding partner of the Cavalieri Kleier Pearlman advertising agency.

 Pearlman's second marriage to the former Gail Ash also ended in divorce.
 His third wife Karol Rose is the author of several books on work-life effectiveness and employee benefit programs.

 Pearlman served as the director of marketing communications for Hadassah before his retirement.
 He was a past director of the Charles A. and Anne Morrow Lindbergh Foundation.

 Pearlman lived on Martha's Vineyard, Massachusetts, and in San Miguel de Allende, Mexico.
 He died of complications from lung cancer in San Miguel on February 11, 2021.